 In some cases, Leigh syndrome may be inherited from the mother as a mutation found within the DNA of mitochondria.
-Mitochondria, found by the hundreds within every cell of the body, regulate the production of cellular energy and carry the genetic blueprints for this process within their own unique DNA (mtDNA).
+Mitochondria, found by the hundreds or thousands within almost every cell of the body, regulate the production of cellular energy and carry the genetic blueprints for this process within their own unique DNA (mtDNA).
 The mtDNA from the father is carried by sperm cells.
 However, during the process of fertilization, the father’s mtDNA is lost.
 As a result, all human mtDNA comes from the mother.
 An affected mother will pass the traits to all of her children, but only the daughters will pass the mutation(s) onto the next generation.

 The genetic mutations that are present in the mtDNA may outnumber the normal copies of the genes.
 Symptoms may not occur until mutations are present in a significant percentage of the mitochondria.
 The uneven distribution of normal and mutant mtDNA in different tissues of the body can affect different organ systems in individuals from the same family and can result in a variety of symptoms in affected family members.